sergeyshpadyrev/gnosis-test-frontend/README.md

 -   ethers
 -   siwe

-The profile saving is done in the [backend](https://github.com/sergeyshpadyrev/gnosis-test-backend).
+Main part of architecture is described in the [backend](https://github.com/sergeyshpadyrev/gnosis-test-backend) repository.